Email basics for sending urgent ministry updates

 Optimize for preview pane.

 The preview pane is the top portion of an email that is viewable without needing to scroll down.
 It's imperative for this section to be enticing and actionable or recipients will delete and move on.
 It should also clearly identify your brand, church or ministry.
 Design for common preview panes, which are between 300 and 500 pixels high.

 If your email template is not responsive to different device sizes, users may have to scroll to the right to view the entire email.
 If your client does not offer responsive templates or if manually building responsive HTML emails is too difficult to learn, it's even more important to put enticing information or calls to action in the top left portion of emails.
 That way, email subscribers will not have to scroll over to get the gist of the email.

 Craft and strategically place the call to action.

 The call to action (CTA) is a clear statement of what you want the audience to do, such as joining a small group, sharing news through social media, giving to a cause or clicking a link.
 Focus on the CTA's language and placement to increase engagement.
 It's best to place the CTA in a few different locations, but it definitely needs to go at the top, so it's viewable in the preview pane.
-Here's a good email example of how we place our CTA in an email inviting people to subscribe to MyCom.

 If your CTA is to click a link, then make the link a button.
 Buttons typically get a greater response than text links, but it's good to have both.
 If you can edit your email in HTML, use this bulletproof email button generator to create buttons that will display correctly in every major email client.